Ria424/developers-animatesdk-docs/Flash_object/Flash35.md

 #### Parameters

-**panelName** The localized panel name or the root filename of the panel's SWF file.
+**panelName** `string`; The localized panel name or the root filename of the panel's SWF file.
 Pass in false as the second parameter if using the latter.

 **useLocalizedPanelName** Optional.
 Defaults to true.
 If false, the panelName parameter is assumed to be the English (unlocalized) name of the panel, which corresponds to the SWF filename without the file extension.

 #### Returns

-SWFPanel object.
+`SwfPanel`; SWFPanel object.

 #### Description